PAGE UPDATED: 19.02.2022

 A recent response to our wild-camping questionnaire told of a real horror story of motorhomes being attacked during the night.
 There really are some lunatics about!

 Many a time we’ve made our van as secure as possible and go off exploring only to be caught up in worries about a possible break-in or vandalism.

 Of course, getting lost in one’s imagination takes you away from the present moment.
 You could be in the most beautiful setting in the world but not really be there at all.
 Your body is present, but your mind could be a million miles away.

 It’s only later when you look back at the photos you half-heartedly took, that you realise you weren’t fully alive to the moment as it happened.

-This is why we think the practise of mindfulness meditation can be vital to your health and wellbeing on the road.
-It will lower general stress levels and help you meet another important need too…
+This is why we think the practise of mindfulness and self-hypnosis can be vital to your health and wellbeing on the road.
+It will lower general stress levels and help you meet another important need too.

 Feeling in control…without being in control!

 We all have a need to feel at least some control and autonomy in our lives.

 But far from home – such as on a long road trip, negotiating difficult driving conditions – you can feel way out of your comfort zone.

 If you’re hiring a motorhome, driving a bigger vehicle than what you’re used to will sometimes stretch your capacities to the limit…and beyond!